Santino Solari

-Santino Solari (1576 – April 10, 1646), was an Italian architect and sculptor, who worked mainly in Austria.
-He was born at Verna near Como.
+Santino Solari (1576 – April 10, 1646), was a Swiss architect and sculptor, who worked mainly in Austria.
+He was born in the Canton of Tessin, in Switzerland, near Lugano.

 In 1612, he was appointed chief architect of Salzburg by the archbishop Markus Sittikus.
-His work introduced north Italian early baroque to Austria.
-Solari died in Salzburg and is buried in the St. Peter's Cemetery there.
+His work introduced Lombard early baroque to Austria.
+Solari died in Salzburg and is buried in the Petersfriedhof Salzburg there.